Applied-field magnetic structure and spectroscopy shifts of the effective spin-$\frac{1}{2}$, $XY$-like magnet Li$_2$CoCl$_4$: Results and Discussion

-Also of note is the narrow absorption peak within the broader continuum of Fig.~\ref{fig:FIRMS_5K}a at high fields.
-The line shape is well-fit by a single peak, indicating an isotropic $g$-factor.
-Therefore, the peak may originate from a Co$^{2+}$ site with minimal axial distortion.
-A similar peak was observed in the X-band EPR spectrum of LiCoO$_2$ and was ascribed to a high-spin Co$^{2+}$ site on the surface of polycrystalline sample \cite{hu2021multifunctional,hu2023MRL} .
-Powder spectrum simulations with an effective spin-$\frac{1}{2}$ model that consider a mixture of isotropic (surface) and anisotropic (bulk) Co$^{2+}$ sites (Fig.~\ref{fig:FIRMS_5K}b) indicate that 2\% of the Co$^{2+}$ sites are isotropic.
+Also of note is the narrow feature within the broader continuum of Fig.~\ref{fig:FIRMS_5K}a at high fields.
+The lineshape is well-fit by a single peak, indicating an isotropic $g$-factor of 4.19.
+The peak may originate from a Co$^{2+}$ site with minimal axial distortion.
+A similar peak was observed in the X-band EPR spectrum of LiCoO$_2$ and was ascribed to a high-spin Co$^{2+}$ site on the surface of polycrystalline sample \cite{hu2021multifunctional,hu2023MRL}.
+Powder spectrum simulations that consider a mixture of isotropic (surface) and anisotropic (bulk) Co$^{2+}$ sites (Fig.~\ref{fig:FIRMS_5K}b) indicate that 2\% of the Co$^{2+}$ sites are isotropic.
 We will regard the fraction as a small paramagnetic impurity and will ignore it while interpreting other magnetic property measurements of powder samples.
+The fit $g$-factors in the noninteracting spin-$\frac{1}{2}$ model are significantly larger than the isotropic, free-electron value of $g=2$.
+The discrepancy can be well explained by an effective Hamiltonian that accounts for spin-orbit coupling.